parkersruth/amorphous/README.md

 from the user's mouse events.

-### The Ping Programming language
+### The Ping Programming Panguage

-The simulation is programmed in Ping, a language designed for specifically for amorphous computing.
+The simulation is programmed in Ping, a language designed specifically for amorphous computing.
 Ping uses semantic whitespace, dynamic typing, and deliberately peculiar syntax.